Zimbabwe: Religion

-According to the 2017 Inter Censal Demography Survey by the Zimbabwe National Statistics Agency, 84% of Zimbabweans are Christian; 10% of the population do not belong to any religion, and 0.7% are Muslim.

-62% of the population attend religious services regularly.
-69% of Zimbabweans belong to Protestant Christianity, 8% are Roman Catholic.
+According to the 2017 Inter Censal Demography Survey by the Zimbabwe National Statistics Agency, 84% of Zimbabweans are Christian, 10% do not belong to any religion, and 0.7% are Muslim.
+An estimated 62% of the population attend religious services regularly.
+Approximately 69% of Zimbabweans belong to Protestant Christianity, while 8% are Roman Catholic.
 Pentecostal-charismatic forms of Christianity, in particular, have grown rapidly in recent years and are playing a prominent role in public, social and political life.
 The largest Christian churches are Anglican, Roman Catholic, Seventh-day Adventist and Methodist.

 As in other African countries, Christianity may be mixed with enduring traditional beliefs.
 Indigenous religion, which predates colonialism, has become relatively marginal but continues to be an important part of the Zimbabwean religious field.
-Ancestral worship is the most practised non-Christian religion, involving spiritual intercession; the mbira dzavadzimu, which means "voice of the ancestors", an instrument related to many lamellophones ubiquitous throughout Africa, is central to many ceremonial proceedings.
+Ancestral worship is the most practised non-Christian religion, involving spiritual intercession; central to many ceremonial proceedings is the mbira dzavadzimu, meaning "voice of the ancestors", which is an instrument related to many lamellophones ubiquitous throughout Africa.